BlueBrain/bbp-atlas-pipeline/readme.md

 _Note: For computation time reason and ease of installation, it is recommended to run the pipeline on BB5._

+### Docker image
+A Docker image containing all the pipeline dependecies is automatically built at any change in the relevant files:
+`bbpgitlab.epfl.ch:5050/dke/apps/blue_brain_atlas_pipeline:latest`

+It can be used with
+`docker run bbpgitlab.epfl.ch:5050/dke/apps/blue_brain_atlas_pipeline:latest`

+or converted into an **Apptainer** image with
+`apptainer pull --docker-login docker://bbpgitlab.epfl.ch:5050/dke/apps/blue_brain_atlas_pipeline:latest`

+Alternatively, one can manually install the scheduler and the other package needed as described next.

 ### Scheduler core
 The pipeline is orchestrated by SnakeMake and the snakefile in the root folder of this repository.
 This means SnakeMake must be installed in one of the following ways:

-- Snakemake is available as a BB5 module that can be loaded doing :
+- Snakemake is available as a BB5 module that can be loaded doing:
 `module load unstable Snakemake`

 - Conda can be used as explained here : https://snakemake.readthedocs.io/en/stable/getting_started/installation.html.
 Once Snakemake has been installed in an isolated conda environment, you can use it and install the other pipeline dependencies after activating it:
 `conda activate <your_snakemake_environment>`

 - It is also possible to install it using pip:
 `pip install snakemake`

 _Note: this uses Python 3.6 or more recent._